How did you come to work on EverQuest?

 How long have you been working on EQ?

-What was the first project you worked on for EQ?
+What was the first creation you worked on for EQ?

-What is your favorite project that you’ve worked on for EQ?
+What is your favorite design that you’ve worked on for EQ?

 How did you break into the game industry?